Entanglement and Bell nonlocality with bottom-quark pairs at hadron colliders

 where the weights $w_I$ are determined by the parton distribution functions (PDFs) that effectively describe the content and structure of the colliding hadrons.
-The polarizations and spin correlations of $\rho(M_{b\bar{b}},\hat{k})$ are described in terms of those of $\rho^{I}(M_{b\bar{b}},\hat{k})$ by equivalent expressions.
+Gluon radiation from the final-state $b$ quarks is not expected to affect their spin significantly~\cite{Neubert:1996wg,Korner:1993dy}.
+More generally, higher-order QCD corrections to $b\bar b$ spin correlations are likely to be small, as was found for $t\bar t$ spin correlations~\cite{Bernreuther:2004jv}.